SNU-LIST/FairComparison/README.md

-# compareQSMnet
+# A fair comparison in deep learning MRI reconstruction
 This is a (not completed) source code utilized for experiments of "A fair comparison in deep learning-based MRI reconstruction"

 ## Requirements
 * Conda (https://docs.conda.io/en/latest/)
 * MATLAB 2016b (https://www.mathworks.com/products/matlab.html)
+* CUDA 10.0
 * NVIDIA TITAN Xp GPU
-* CUDA 10.0

 ## Usage
 ### Step 0: First time only